Donatello-za/rake-php-plus/README.md

 ## Example 4

-You can provide custom stopwords in three different ways:
+You can provide custom stopwords in four different ways:

 ```php